KenMutisya/hospital-task/README.md

 The doctor receives the laboratory report, adds the patient’s diagnosis and reccommended prescription.

-A medical report report is generated, detailing the patient’s lab test and results, dignosis and prescription.
+A medical report is generated, detailing the patient’s lab test and results, dignosis and prescription.
 The patient is given the generated medical report.

 Your task is to come up with a  small program that can be used to manage this process, from the time the patient walks in to the time that they leave the medical facility